sindhupatilrv/JustEatUKBMOTask/README.md

 The test script will be covering the end to end case means until checkout the food.
 However, I have introduced selenium with Java script until Add Pizza Deal to inbox().

+tell me about yourself json and technical question md files are in resources folder